Steven Hart

 • Am I about to miss something important?

 That uncertainty creates cognitive load.
-Which, when under time pressure, quickly becomes anxiety.
+Which, when under time pressure, becomes anxiety.

 So the objective wasn’t just to "improve usability of the website”, but to reduce cognitive load and anxiety when interacting with the whole airport as a system.